-The very slight reduction in flux rate was suspected to be primarily as the result of ferric hydroxide fouling; therefore, the cleaning chemical used was a 50 gallon solution of citric acid dissolved in permeate at a concentration of 2% by weight.
-The cleaning solution was pumped into the membrane housing from a 50 gallon cleaning tank through a 5 μ g/L filter cartridge.
+There was a reduction in specific flux rate from 0.25 gfd/psi to 0.20 gfd/psi at the end of the testing period.
+This drop was suspected to be caused by ferric hydroxide fouling; therefore, the cleaning chemical used was a 50-gallon solution of citric acid dissolved in permeate at a concentration of 2% by weight.
+The cleaning solution was pumped into the membrane housing from a 50 gallon cleaning tank through a 5 micron filter cartridge.
 The flow rate though the membrane module was 19 gpm at a feed pressure of 10 psig.
 The Model ROSY-200 pilot test unit was equipped with three way valving to ensure that the permeate and concentrate streams were redirected back to the cleaning tank for recirculation for one hour.

-After recirculation of the cleaning solution through the Hydranautics ESPA2-4040 Reverse Osmosis Membrane Element Module, the pump was turned off and the system was allowed to soak for 1.75 hours.
-Then the membrane element module was rinsed with raw water for 20 minutes and placed back on-line.
+After recirculation of the cleaning solution through the KMS TFC[®]-ULP4 Reverse Osmosis Membrane Element Module, the pump was turned off and the system allowed to soak for 1.75 hours.
+Then the membrane element module was rinsed with raw water for 30 minutes and placed back on-line.